 CMS PILD Billing Guidelines and Action Items 2026

-PILD lumbar decompression billing under NCD 358 is narrow.
-Your margin for error is small.
-Here are your action items before and after the March 4, 2026 effective date.
+PILD billing under NCD 358 is narrow, and the margin for error is small.
+These are the steps your billing and revenue cycle team should take now, ahead of the March 4, 2026 effective date.

 #Action Item